Professional Formatting of Ebooks, PDFs and Print Books

 If you follow these principles the process of formatting your ebook is much easier.
 Bear in mind that it is not as easy as a lot of sites suggest if you want a good result.

 What do you want to do with your ebook?
 If it’s a novel, simple – format for Kindle.
 If anything else think about it carefully.
-Older Kindles are in black and white and don’t support tables.
+Some Kindles only show in black and white and some don’t support tables.
 Diagrams etc. can look very messy as can only be added as jpegs.
 A PDF on the other hand can be extremely sophisticated with scalable text and pictures.
 Perfect for selling or giving away from a website.